iifl-logo

 • Investigation procedure

-Complaints: We have received no POSH complaints during the year under review.
-Regardless of no complaints, we have ensured that we have created awareness of POSH through our various outreach programs.
+Complaints: We have not received any PoSH complaints during the year under review.
+Although no complaints were raised under PoSH in FY 25, we ensured that PoSH awareness was created through our various outreach programs.

 Acknowledgements